Aethari/Sunray/README.md

 [rays.h](src/util/rays.h): One of the most important headers in the repo.
                        Provides the ability to cast rays and draw from a perspective.

+[lfuncs.h](src/lfuncs.h): Redefines engine C functions so that they can be
+                       bound to Lua.
 ### Folders:
 Headers are organized into a variety of folders, whose purpose might not be quickly reconizable.
 As such, I have provided documentation here for